Peek-A-Boo

 Distraction from Children

-Existing apps had too many steps, unclear flows, and frequent glitches.
-This made it frustrating to use, especially during busy times.
+Other apps had too many steps and unclear layouts, bugs, which made them hard to use during busy times.

 Solution